mesosphere/dcos-docs-site/pages/1.12/deploying-services/multi-tenancy-primitives/index.md

 In order to install Enterprise MoM, you must contact Mesosphere for the Enterprise MoM tarball, then deploying it via the root Marathon.

-## Summary
+# Summary
-Working with quotas, reservations, and weights all require that you have good monitoring in place of available/used resources.
+An user requires good monitoring in place of available/used resources when working with quotas, reservations, and weights.
 In the two real-world customer examples provided, Jenkins-as-a-service was a very dynamic workload, with hundreds of Jenkins agents being run on demand.
 Having good visibility of the resources available and when the quota was being reached was important for tuning, availability and growth.
 With the Spark example, being able to measure how much sooner the high role tasks ran than the low, informed the tuning of the weights.

 <p class="message--note"><strong>NOTE: </strong>The primitives are planned for further development, introducing features such as oversubscription, revocable resources, and more crucially, integration into DC/OS itself to provide a user friendly interface.</p>